dennis-tra/nebula/README.md

 ## Development

-To develop this project you need Go `> 1.16` and the following tools:
+To develop this project, you need Go `1.19` and the following tools:

 - [`golang-migrate/migrate`](https://github.com/golang-migrate/migrate) to manage the SQL migration `v4.15.2`
 - [`volatiletech/sqlboiler`](https://github.com/volatiletech/sqlboiler) to generate Go ORM `v4.14.2`